Hunting for Meteorites

 One of the most famous, if not the most valuable meteorite to be scrutinized by NASA and the news media, was found in Antarctica (Allan Hills) in 1984, which after recent reexamination with electron microscope was found to have possible fossilized materials believed to have come from the planet Mars.

-If you happen to be ice-biking, or 4-wheeling or prospecting near glaciers or ice fields, keep in mind that solitary rocky material are seldom found embedded in ice, and it could be a rare kind of meteorite.
-Some museums and universities have paid from $100 to $5,000 per gram for this particular (Allan Hills 840001) specimen, but most iron meteorites are sold or traded by collectors from 10 cents to $1.50 per gram, depending upon its variety, authenticity and size.
-Like gold nuggets, the price is determined by the market --sometimes a feeding frenzy develops over a particular stony-iron, or recently acquired one-of-a-kind meteorite.
+If you happen to be ice-biking, or 4-wheeling or prospecting near glaciers or ice fields, keep in mind that solitary rocky material is seldom found embedded in ice, and if you see one, it could be a rare kind of meteorite.
+Some museums and universities have paid from $100 to $5,000 per gram for this particular (Allan Hills 840001) specimen, but most iron meteorites are sold or traded by collectors from 10 cents to $1.50 per gram, depending upon their variety, authenticity and size.
+Like gold nuggets, the price is determined by the market -- sometimes a feeding frenzy develops over a particular stony-iron, or recently acquired one-of-a-kind meteorite.

 There are many informative and educational books available to anyone interested in prospecting for meteorites.
 Two of my personal favorites are "Rocks From Space" by O. Richard Norton, (Mountain Press, Missoula Montana) and "History of Meteorites" by Astronomical Research Network (Maplewood, Minnesota).

-There are several individuals and organizations --with catalogs or Internet sites -- that buy and sell meteorites or can help identify suspected meteorites including:
+There are several individuals and organizations -- with catalogs or websites -- that buy and sell meteorites or can help identify suspected meteorites including:

 New England Meteoritical Society (Mendon, MA)